innoave/asserting/README.md

 ## Available Assertions

 This chapter gives an overview for the assertions provided by `asserting`.
-For a comprehensive list of available assertions including examples see the documentation of the [`assertions`] module.
+For a comprehensive list of available assertions including examples browse the documentation of the [`assertions`] module.

 ### Equality